SeisSol/SeisSol/Documentation/sycl.rst

 Installing Boost
 ----------------

-OpenSYCL depends on 1.69.0 version of the Boost library.
+*Open SYCL* depends on 1.69.0 version of the Boost library.

 .. code-block:: bash